jigahertz/orgv2_custom_buttons/README.md

 # orgv2_custom_buttons
 Custom buttons for your OrgV2 homepage

-There are 2 separate sets of HTML so far.
-One is for the base OrgV2 theme and the other is for the Plex theme.
+There are 3 separate sets of HTML so far.
+One is for the base OrgV2 theme and the other 2 are for the Plex theme.

 **Setup:**
 <br>